alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/index.md

 ---
 # **Golang Programming**

+---
+## About Golagng 101 (Common programming concepts)
+Golang 101 is an introductory module that covers the fundamental programming concepts in Go—many of which are common across most programming languages.

+For more advanced or Go-specific topics, refer to the other modules on this website.

+---
+## Brief introduction of Go
 Go language is developed by Google and this site is designed to contains tutorials to quickly learn basic skills and many application samples.